Voral/vs-version-incrementor/docs/config.md

 - The formatter processes scopes in the order they are defined in the array
 - For each commit scope, it checks against all interpreters and static scopes
-- If a `RegexpScopeInterpreter` matches the scope pattern, it returns the transformed string
+- If a `RegexpScopeInterpreter` or `SinglePreservedScopeInterpreter` matches the scope pattern, it returns the transformed string
 - If a static string matches exactly, it uses the scope mapping from configuration
 - The first matching interpreter or scope wins
+- dev → {Development}

 Example transformations: